Lukc/tartines-www/rules.md

 # Abstract

-The present document is a set of rules to be followed by Tartines’ members and [Council].
+The present document is a set of rules to be followed by Tartines' members and [Council].

 It is a reference that aims to bring structure to Tartines by guiding its members.
 It is meant to be used as well by outsiders needing to understand how Tartines works.